What you'll get

 If you’re eligible for an NHS bursary, the NHS pays your standard tuition fees.
 Your course tuition fees are paid directly to your university.

-If you’re doing the graduate-entry accelerated medical or dental programme you can get £3,465 of your tuition costs paid with an NHS bursary in years 2 to 4 of your programme.
+If you’re studying a graduate-entry accelerated medical or dental programme, you can get some of your tuition costs paid with an NHS bursary in years 2 to 4 of your programme.

 Your bursary amount depends on your household income.
 This can be your own income, your parents’ income, or that of your partner, spouse or civil partner.

 If you started a Diploma of Higher Education (DipHE) Nursing or Operating Department Practitioner course before 1 September 2012, you’ll receive a basic bursary which does not depend on your household income.